DarinA2018/tutor/README.md

 "# gittutorials"

-building a repository with the Krish Naik course
+building a repository for tutorials and references

-modifying this file and adding a second .txt file